-‘Persons of interest’ questioned in death of Jazmine Barnes
+Police: Man, 20, charged with capital murder in girl’s death

-HOUSTON (AP) — Authorities in Texas say “persons of interest” are being interviewed in the investigation into the shooting death of a 7-year-old black girl.
+HOUSTON (AP) — Authorities in Texas have charged a 20-year-old man in the shooting death of a 7-year-old black girl who was killed while riding in a vehicle with her family.

-Jazmine Barnes was shot and killed in Houston on Dec.
-30 after investigators say a suspect pulled alongside the car the girl was riding in with her family and fired into the vehicle.
-The shooting occurred as the family was heading to a store.
+The Harris County Sheriff’s Office announced early Sunday that Eric Black Jr. was charged with capital murder in the death of Jazmine Barnes.
+Investigators identified Black as a suspect after receiving a tip, the office said in a statement.

-The Harris County Sheriff’s Office posted on Twitter late Saturday that persons of interest are being questioned, and that the investigation has “taken a new direction.”
-The sheriff’s office did not elaborate.
+“Investigators do not believe Jazmine’s family was the intended target of the shooting,” the statement said.
+“They were possibly shot as a result of mistaken identity.”

-Earlier Saturday, hundreds of people gathered at a rally for the girl near where the shooting happened.
-Jazmine’s family has said they believe the shooting was racially motivated.
+Jazmine was fatally shot in Houston on Dec.
+30 after authorities said a suspect pulled alongside the vehicle the girl was riding in and opened fire.
+Jazmine died at the scene, while her mother was shot in the arm.
+The shooting occurred as the family was heading to the store.

 Most Read Nation & World Stories